gwuhaolin/ui-component-loader/README.md

 - **libDir**: library directory path which store will use code, default it `lib`
 - **style**: should append style file to a component? value is relative path to style file.
 - **camel2**: should translate MyComponent to my-component, value is the join string.
 - **existCheck**: should check if import file exist, only import file when exits, default will check.
-To close this check set `existCheck=null`.
+To close this check set existCheck to `(componentDirPath)=> true`.
 - **componentDirMap**: a map to store Component Entry Dir in lib by ComponentName, it's structure should be `{ComponentName:ComponentDir}`,default is `{}`.

 ## Diff with babel-plugin-import